 The West Point Cavalry Detachment Football Team

-Historically, the United States Military Academy (West Point) taught a mix of military and traditional academic subjects, and the teaching of the military topics (e.g., artillery and cavalry) was assisted by active-duty enlisted personnel.
-Other groups of enlisted personnel were stationed at West Point provide military police, dining, medical, and other services needed to run the institution.
+Historically, the United States Military Academy (West Point) taught a mix of military and traditional academic subjects, and the teaching of military topics (e.g., artillery and cavalry) was assisted by active-duty enlisted personnel.
+Other groups of enlisted personnel stationed at West Point provided military police, dining, medical, and other services needed to run the institution.

 From 1907 to 1947, up to 220 black enlisted men from the 9th or 10th Cavalry manned West Point's Cavalry Detachment.
-Commonly known as "Buffalo Soldiers," the men cared for the horses, taught horsemanship and cavalry tactics to West Point's cadets along with other duties.
+Commonly known as "Buffalo Soldiers," the men cared for the horses and taught horsemanship and cavalry tactics to West Point's cadets and other duties.
 After WWII, the U.S. Army eliminated the Cavalry Detachment as armored vehicles and helicopters substituted for horses on the modern battlefield.

 Most Buffalo Soldiers at West Point were born or raised in the rural South, and most went directly to West Point after enlisting for their on-the-job training.
 (Enlistees of the time chose the unit and location of their initial assignment.)
 Some became career soldiers; others left the service only to reenlist during WWII.

 America had a segregated military until 1948.
-Despite receiving the same pay as white soldiers of the same rank, black soldiers were second class citizens.
+Despite receiving the same pay as white soldiers of the same rank, black soldiers were second-class citizens.
 With limited exceptions, they could not become officers.
-The U.S. Army had only seven black officers in 1916 and four of those were chaplains.
+The U.S. Army had only seven black officers in 1916, four of whom were chaplains.
 In each case, they commanded or pastored only other black soldiers.

 Black soldiers were commonly relegated to labor battalions.
-The only black soldiers that saw frontline duty during WWI did so under French command.
-Most black soldiers that went to France were stevedores, foresters, or performed other physical labor.
-As they labored, white Americans that died in battle were buried where they fell.
+The only black soldiers who saw frontline duty during WWI did so under French command.
+Most black soldiers who went to France were stevedores, foresters, or performed other physical labor.
+As they labored, white Americans who died in battle were buried where they fell.
 Post-Armistice, the Army needed to move those bodies from their temporary graves to central cemeteries.
 What race of soldier do you suppose dug up the putrefying bodies of the dead?
-At West Point, only the Cavalry Detachment soldiers spent time during winter cutting ice from nearby lakes..
+At West Point, only the Cavalry Detachment soldiers spent time during winter cutting ice from nearby lakes.
 The racist attitudes within the Army and in American society generally continued during WWII when Senator John Bankhead of Alabama requested that Chief of Staff George C. Marshall keep Northern black soldiers out of the South so they would not bring their ideas and behavior with them.
-In a sign of things to come, Genera Marshall ignored the request.
+In a sign of things to come, General Marshall ignored the request.

 As expected, the Cavalry Detachment's sports team sought games against other African-American teams in New York and surrounding states.
 The Detachment's 1925 basketball team played the famous 369th Infantry Regiment, a New York State National Guard unit known as the Harlem Hellfighters.
 The 369th served under French command in WWI, spending more time on the frontlines than any American unit.
 The Detachment also scheduled Lincoln University in Philadelphia, then the top black college football team in the North.
 Their 1925 and 1926 games earned previews and game reports in the Pittsburgh Courier, a black newspaper.
 Unfortunately, the white press did not cover either game.
 Regardless, Lincoln University lanced the Cavalry team 66-0 in 1925 and 87-0 in 1926.
 Lincoln did the same to a few college teams those years, but the scores tell us the Cavalrymen were not competitive with teams at Lincoln's level.